 Every now and again I find something really interesting as a result of the kwela project.
 It’s not always about kwela either, but in this case I’d say there’s quite a strong connection. ýlowek scavel-cronek is a blog that presents music that can’t be found in the shops any more.
 The first track on Take… Continue reading Take Cover!
-Zimbabwe Hits is by the Jairos Jiri Sunrise Kwela Band; not a whistle to be heard in this guitar-led song, but the three-chord-trick used in kwela is clear.
-But it’s the hugely reverberated guitar-percussion impressions of machine guns that the listener remembers.. it is a very disconcerting juxtaposition!
+Zimbabwe Hits

 Ten Real Audio 🙁 tracks spanning some fifty years of South African music from 50s kwela to 90s bubblegum.
 Presented by Andy Kershaw, the flippin’ hypocrite fades each track after only about 30s – in much the same way that Kirsty Young curtailed Andy’s Desert Island Discs – much to his annoyance!
 Still, there’s some… Continue reading Kwela on the BBC

 It’s always interesting to hear contemporary interpretations of kwela and to learn more about those who are bringing these sounds to our ears some fifty years after kwela’s heyday.
 I stumbled upon Buskaid whilst undertaking some search-engine led investigation regarding a long-forgotten question, and what a fortunate turn of events this has been.
 Buskaid is… Continue reading Unite with the Buskaid Soweto String Ensemble